Skip to main content

 Specific exercise modalities trigger distinct hormonal and metabolic responses, allowing for a tailored approach to restoring insulin sensitivity and systemic balance.

-High-Intensity Interval Exercise (HIIE), for instance, has been shown to be particularly effective in improving and reducing abdominal fat in a time-efficient manner.
+High-Intensity Interval Exercise (HIIE), for instance, has been shown to be particularly effective in improving insulin sensitivity and reducing abdominal fat in a time-efficient manner.
 The intense bursts of activity create a strong demand for glucose in the muscles, activating pathways that do not depend on insulin.
 Resistance training is essential for building metabolically active muscle tissue, which acts as a glucose reservoir.

 Exercise Modality Primary Hormonal Effect Key Cellular Pathways Activated